Global Maritime Distress and Safety System (GMDSS)

 No. Duplication of equipment is not equivalent to complete redundancy.
 Only that equipment critical to radio communications during an emergency is required.
 The GMDSS regulations specify the particular radio equipment that is required under the duplication of equipment option.
 See the FCC's GMDSS regulations, 47 CFR Section 80.1105

 Who can make repairs or adjustments to GMDSS radio equipment?

 The GMDSS regulations require that GMDSS ships that choose at sea maintenance carry a licensed GMDSS radio maintainer.
-In addition to those individuals holding a GMDSS Radio Maintainer's License, the First or Second Class Radiotelegraph Operator's Certificate (T-1 or T-2) and the General Radiotelephone Operator License (G) are acceptable.
-Land maintenance must be performed by qualified individuals or companies.
+Land maintenance must be performed by individuals holding a GMDSS Radio Maintainer's License, Radiotelegraph Operator License or First or Second Class Radiotelegraph Operator's Certificate (T, T-1 or T-2) or General Radiotelephone Operator License (G).

 Do the GMDSS radio operator, the GMDSS radio maintainer, and the current radio officer need to be separate individuals?

 The GMDSS ship must have two licensed GMDSS radio operators.
 One of the GMDSS licensed radio operators can be the current radio officer or any other qualified member of the crew holding the appropriate FCC license.
-If the GMDSS ship chooses at sea maintenance, then it must have a person holding a T, T-1, T-2, G, or GMDSS Radio Maintainer's License, who could be one of the GMDSS radio operators, the radio officers, or any other qualified member of the crew.
+If the GMDSS ship chooses at sea maintenance, then it must have a person holding GMDSS Radio Maintainer's License, who could be one of the GMDSS radio operators, the radio officers, or any other qualified member of the crew.

 What equipment is necessary under the GMDSS rules?